 - 1. APPLICATION AND DEFINITIONS - 2.
 LEVEL OF APPLICATION - 3.
 ORGANISATIONAL STRUCTURE AND CONTROL MECHANISMS - 4.
-GENERAL PROVISIONS (PART THREE, TITLE IV, CHAPTER 1 CRR)

-ARTICLE 325 APPROACHES FOR CALCULATING THE OWN FUNDS

-REQUIREMENTS FOR MARKET RISK

-ARTICLE 325a1 TREATMENT OF NON-TRADING BOOK POSITIONS SUBJECT

-TO FOREIGN EXCHANGE RISK OR COMMODITY RISK

-ARTICLE 325a CRITERIA FOR USING THE SIMPLIFIED STANDARDISED

-APPROACH

-ARTICLE 325b1 INSTRUMENTS FOR WHICH NO TREATMENT SPECIFIED ARTICLE 325b PERMISSION FOR CONSOLIDATED REQUIREMENTS in each case, referred to throughout this Part as "institutions" unless the context requires a different meaning.
+GENERAL PROVISIONS (PART THREE, TITLE IV, CHAPTER 1 CRR) - ARTICLE 325 APPROACHES FOR CALCULATING THE OWN FUNDS REQUIREMENTS FOR MARKET RISK - ARTICLE 325a1 TREATMENT OF NON-TRADING BOOK POSITIONS SUBJECT TO FOREIGN EXCHANGE RISK OR COMMODITY RISK - ARTICLE 325a CRITERIA FOR USING THE SIMPLIFIED STANDARDISED APPROACH - ARTICLE 325b1 INSTRUMENTS FOR WHICH NO TREATMENT SPECIFIED - ARTICLE 325b PERMISSION FOR CONSOLIDATED REQUIREMENTS non-trading book position means a position which is held by an institution and which is not held in the trading book.

-1.1 This Part applies to:

-- (a) a firm that is a CRR firm but not a TCRan ICR firm; and - (b) a CRR consolidation entity that is not a TCRan ICR consolidation entity, means the alternative correlation trading portfolio as determined in accordance with this Part.

-1.2 In this Part, the following definitions shall apply:
+- 1.1 This Part applies to: - (a) a firm that is a CRR firm but not an ICR firm; and - (b) a CRR consolidation entity that is not an ICR consolidation entity. - 1.2 In this Part, the following definition shall apply: